-The Voting Rights Act (and its 1970 amendment) gave the Attorney General authority to appoint federal examiners to oversee voter registration in states, or parts of states, using literacy or other qualification tests and where less than 50% of the voting age population was registered.
-The Attorney General could also seek legal action against poll taxes as a prerequisite for voting in state elections, and the Supreme Court indeed ruled such usage illegal in a 1966 decision, which became directly binding on Alabama, Mississippi, Texas and Virginia.
-Just before this, Supreme Court judgements had also dealt with malapportionment of electoral districts, which over-represented rural areas in Southern states.
+The 1965 Voting Rights Act, as its 1970 amendment, gave the Attorney General authority to appoint federal examiners to oversee voter registration in states, or counties, using literacy or qualification tests and where less than 50% of the voting age population was registered.
+The Attorney General could also seek legal action against poll taxes as a prerequisite for voting in state elections, and the Supreme Court ruled such usage illegal in a 1966 decision, which became directly binding on Alabama, Mississippi, Texas and Virginia.
+Just before this, Supreme Court judgements had dealt with malapportionment of electoral districts, which over-represented rural areas in Southern states.